harnettd/transform-analyze-with-sql/cleaning_data.md

 and sentimentscore not similar to '-?[0-9]*.[0-9]*';
 ```

 for example, which yields zero.
-This, I typed these two columns as `real`.
+Tus, I typed these two columns as `real`.
+(This type of query is used again below.
+In such cases, I omit the SQL code.)

 All columns not explicitly discussed above were left as `text`.
 The indicated alterations were implemented with

  ```sql
  /* Set column data types. */